 “In September 2016, we had an Argus users workshop,” recalls Brown, “and that’s where I met Shawn [Harrison].”

 Both Brown and Harrison are CIRN members, and part of the new USGS Remote Sensing Coastal Change project.
-That project’s leaders include research oceanographer Nathaniel Plant at the USGS Coastal and Marine Science Center in St. Petersburg, Florida.
+Nathaniel Plant, of the USGS Coastal and Marine Science Center in St. Petersburg, Florida, is a co-investigator.
 “Nathaniel Plant was one of the original Argus users [when he was a student at OSU], and he wrote a bunch of the original [software],” says Brown.
 “He helped me get started.”

 Putting the data to work